How to handle siblings that fight

 - They will try to do it in a sarcastic, angry, or condescending way.
 If you see this, say something like, "It looks like you aren't ready to do this, and really mean it.
 Let me know when you are ready, but no TV/devices/etc. until you are ready."

 - They will say it is a punishment.
 You can explain that it just helps them learn empathy which is a core value in our family, but they can call it punishment if they want.

 Don't let them get out of it, but you can help them the first few times.
 For younger kids, you may need to read them some related emotions and explain what the emotions mean.

 For each appropriate emotion they pick, ask, "Why do you think they felt that way?"

 When one child has named three to five emotions, then switch to the other child and have them name three to five of the other child.

 When both have completed the task, it is done.

 Why does it work?

 This method is effective because it changes long-term behavior.
-When a child comes up with the feelings of the sibling, they can’t help but feel those negative feelings themselves.
-In the future, when they are about to hurt their siblings feelings again, they will preemptively feel the feelings they are about to cause in their siblings.
+When a child comes up with the sibling's feelings, they cannot help but feel those negative feelings themselves.
+In the future, when they are about to hurt their sibling's feelings again, they will preemptively feel the emotions they are about to cause in their siblings.
 Since none of us like to feel negative feelings, they will shy away from the behavior.
-Note that it may take 5 – 10 of these exercises before you see significant change.
+Note that it may take five or more of these exercises before you see significant change.